 California Revealed is grant-funded by the California State Library.
 Project operations are located at the California State Library in Sacramento.

 We have an open Digital Services Librarian/Print Preservation Manager position available with a contract that will run through August 2022, with the opportunity for renewal, dependent upon available funding.
+This is structured as an onsite position, with remote work possible, as needed.
+The team follows the California Department of Public Health’s COVID-19 Industry Guidance for Office Spaces when onsite.

 Primary Duties and Responsibilities